cpvdeveloper/crispyvibes.co.uk/content/tech-blog/3-reasons-to-avoid-using-immutable-js/index.md

 ---
-title: '3 reason to avoid using ImmutableJS with Redux'
+title: '3 reasons to avoid using ImmutableJS with Redux'
 date: '2019-12-29'
 description: 'Once in, you’ll never get out.'
 length: '5 min'